Banff Sunshine: Amenities

-Events

-The ski season begins in early November and traditionally ends in late May, on the Victoria Day long weekend, with an event called the Slush Cup.
-Slush Cup participants attempt to ski down in front of a very large crowd of crazily dressed spectators, jump onto a pool of water (approx. 50'/ 15m long & 8' / 2.5m deep) and skim across the pool to the other side.
-All successful participants get raucous applause and bragging rights.
-Banff Sunshine has hosted many alpine ski and snowboard events.

 Terrain

 Banff Sunshine offers terrain for all levels of skiers and boarders.
 It offers a mix of gentle tree-lined beginner slopes, wide open above tree-line intermediate and expert terrain.
-Visitors to the resort will often access one of the eight adjacent backcountry terrain such as 'Wawa Ridge' or Mount Assiniboine Provincial Park in British Columbia.
+Visitors to the resort may access one of the eight adjacent backcountry terrain such as 'Wawa Ridge' or Mount Assiniboine Provincial Park in British Columbia.
 Avalanche rescue equipment is recommended for most backcountry areas.
-Rescue equipment is a requirement for access to the freeride zones of Delirium Dive and Wild West where the entrances are via a gate that remains locked at all times unless it detects a working avalanche transceiver on each person that passes through it.
+Rescue equipment is requiremed for access to the freeride zones of Delirium Dive and Wild West where the entrances are via a gate that remains locked at all times unless it detects a working avalanche transceiver on each person that passes through it.
 The entrance for Wild West is located on Goats Eye Mountain while the entrance to Delirium Dive is located near the Great Divide.
-Sunshine also features a 5km ski-out which brings guests from the village to the gondola base.
+Sunshine features a 5 km ski-out which brings guests from the village to the gondola base.

 Lift system

 Banff Sunshine 10 has chairlifts, and 2 magic carpets.